ory/sdk/clients/client/dart/doc/ProjectApi.md

 Get Enterprise SSO Organization by ID

-Retrieves an Enterprise SSO Organization for a project by its ID
+Deprecated: use getProject instead  Retrieves an Enterprise SSO Organization for a project by its ID

 ### Example
 ```dart